Skip to Content

 The word leopard is an animal but the rest of the words are types of fruits.

-Start off with an easy example like this and later make the categories less obvious or make the odd word of a slightly different category (here’s a list of categories).
+Start with an easy example like this and later make the categories less obvious or make the odd word of a slightly different category (here’s a list of categories).

 For example, say a list of vegetables and insert one fruit, or say a list of negative emotions and add in a positive emotion.